withastro/astro/packages/integrations/tailwind/README.md

 @tailwind utilities;
 ```

-To disable this default behavior, set `config.applyBaseStyles` to `false`.
+To disable this default behavior, set `applyBaseStyles` to `false`.
 This can be useful if you need to define your own `base.css` file (to include a [`@layer` directive](https://tailwindcss.com/docs/functions-and-directives#layer), for example).
 This can also be useful if you do not want `base.css` to be imported on every page of your project.

 __`astro.config.mjs`__